ahmeterdem1/AhmetBERT/README.md

 that favors masking some parts of the message.

 From length 2 to 6, there is ~%50 probability that one of the tokens get masked.
 We stop at 6, because 1/6 is very close to %15.
+Effective masking ratio over the sequence length of 32 is probably lower than %15 because of the datas specific nature given the circumstances.

 All sequences are converted to length 32.
 For prompts, if they are shorter than 32 tokens, "[PAD]" tokens are appended to the beginning.
 Otherwise, tokens are popped from beginning. "[PAD]", "[START]" and "[STOP]" tokens are never masked when applying masking.

-A total of, 1, epochs are given to the training.
-Exactly.
-Around 10 GPU minutes of A100.

-The collection of all the data is not enough to train a BERT.
-After 1 epoch, the model reaches its maximum performance, and does not improve any more no matter the epoch count.
-BERTs require a huge amount of data to be trained.
-WhatsApp messages are not enough on their own.

-The model reaches %35 accuracy on the test set.
-Test set in our case is very much powerful, for testing purposes.
-It is the *chronologically* last %10 of all messages.
-Stacked LSTMs' performance tops at %87.8 with the same data.
-I will publish the LSTM-only encoder soon, and probably, I will build the decoder on top of it.
-Not this BERT.
+There is not a single instance of "[CLS]" token in the training and test data.
+This model is designed to be a base model that can be later fine tuned for specific purposes.

+The model is trained for around 10 epochs, computation-wise ~2 GPU hours of L4.
+A batch size of 32 is used.
+Masked sparse categorical cross entropy is used to calculate the loss.
+Optimizer is chosen to be Adam instead of RMSprop this time.
+The reason is, the dataset is not that big and models training is very slow.
+Adam has momentum and RMSprop does not.
+Momentum increases the duration that model keeps learning after the dataset "fades out".

+### AhmetBERT 1.0

+Accuracy of this model on the test set reaches over %76.
+Accuracy is calculated over the count of all masked tokens.
+The model is only trained to learn the masked tokens.

-The model can be downloaded from [here](https://drive.google.com/file/d/1--wx6RgENX2OLjwdKjW7hOjbBzUvms0I/view?usp=sharing).
+The model can be downloaded from [here](https://drive.google.com/file/d/1-jOd5pTU_RkIAqO92Fr2sLfLnwXatDv2/view?usp=share_link).
 When loading the model, don't forget the import custom layer classes created here.
 You will probably want to use Tensorflow 2.15 and Keras 2.15.
 These were the versions that I have used to train the model with.

+You can also find the tokenizer [here](https://drive.google.com/file/d/1xAnL0W9_TuMcS_Gcz4tH537DX0jk-tqo/view?usp=share_link)